aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 ## Task 3: Create ManufacturingVM

+In this task, you'll create ManufacturingVM, you will create the ManufacturingVM virtual machine by deploying ARM templates.

 1. On the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

 1. On the toolbar of the Cloud Shell pane, select the Select **Manage files** icon, in the drop-down menu, select **Upload** and upload the following files **ManufacturingVMazuredeploy.json** and **ManufacturingVMazuredeploy.parameters.json** into the Cloud Shell home directory one by one from the source folder **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M02**